 Latchkey Kids.

 Like so many kids living in the Jungle, my brother and I were latchkey kids.
-A latchkey kid is a kid who comes home from school to an empty house.
-To prevent losing their house key the key is worn on a string around their neck.
+A latchkey kid is a kid who comes home from school to an empty house without any adult supervision.
+To prevent them losing their house key the key is worn on a string around their neck.

 Once my mother started to work more part-time hours up at the Eaton’s store she would not always be home when we got home from school.
 Both me and my brother were not allowed outside at all to play and we had to stay inside our apartment until she got home from work.
 Not only were we not allowed outside, but we were also forbidden to answer or even use the phone while she was at work.

 Every afternoon my mother would call us at the exact same time to make sure we were safe and sound in our apartment.
 She had a secret code ring that she used for as long as I can remember.
 For the most part my brother and I went to different schools and would be home at different times.
-At around 4 pm she would call us and let it ring just once then hang up.
+At 4 pm we would both be home and she would call us letting it ring just once then hang up.
 She would immediately phone us again and we would then be allowed to answer the phone.

-I remember a few times forgetting and I answered the phone on her first ring.
-She got very angry and she would always tell me that someday my inability to follow simple instructions could cost me my life.
+I remember a few times forgetting and I answered the phone on her first ring and she got very angry.
+She would always tell me that someday my inability to follow simple instructions could cost me my life.
 Then she would quote the same bible scripture about being faithful in little things; I was more likely to be faithful in bigger things.

 Blah Blah Blah.

-My mother believed they would follow a latchkey kid to find out where they lived.
-They would then watch our comings and goings all the while planning their attack.
-Once they got our phone number they would call to find out if we were at home alone.
+My mother believed they would follow a latchkey kid to find out exactly where they lived.
+They would then watch their comings and goings all the while planning their attack.
+Once they got our phone number then they would call to find out if we were at home alone.

-Hence, the reason for my mother’s secret code rings.
+Hence, the reason for my mother’s secret code ring.

 If they got a busy signal then they knew we were at home and most likely we would be alone.